jdaster64/ttyd-infinite-pit/README.md

 ### Known Issues

 *   Seeding is sometimes inconsistent after reloading a save; haven't been able to reproduce the issue yet.
+(Might be fixed by 1.02.1)
 *   Battles occasionally will not have held items correctly assigned, typically when the encounter is initiated by a projectile.